-The group will gather at Boston Logan International Airport (BOS) for an initial orientation, and fly together to Israel.
+The group will gather at a domestic airport for an initial orientation, and fly together to Israel.

 Upon arrival, the group will be met by their Mitzvah Corps Israel staff, and travel north to Kibbutz Afik, to the east of the Sea of Galilee.
 There, they’ll spend more time getting to know one another, and setting context to the trip ahead.

 Day 3 – Israeli Land & Borders